Hillsborough Barracks

-Hillsborough Barracks is a walled complex of buildings between Langsett Road and Penistone Road in the Hillsborough District of Sheffield, South Yorkshire, England.
+Hillsborough Barracks is a walled complex of buildings between Langsett Road and Penistone Road in the Hillsborough District of Sheffield, South Yorkshire.
+Originally constructed as a military barracks, it is now the location of a major shopping precinct and transport hub at Hillsborough Interchange.

 Early history

 The complex, which covers an area of circa 22 acre, dates from 1848, replacing an inadequate barracks at Hillfoot.

 The barracks is divided into three terraces.
 The first (top) terrace faces on to what is now Langsett Road.
 This contained the Mess establishment, quarters for around 40 officers and a similar number of servants, and a chapel.
 This building has a length of about 354 ft and a width and height of about 40 ft, is three storeys high and has a mixture of gothic and castellated styles.
 The other buildings of the barracks consisted of a large five-bedroomed house serving as the Garrison Commander’s Quarters outside the walls, a 58-patient two-storey hospital incorporating a barracks for RAMC personnel, a Dental Clinic and a facility for treating women, infantry soldiers' quarters, a clock tower building, with cavalry soldiers' quarters on the first floor and stabling for 260 horses on the ground floor (total accommodation for 918 NCO and other ranks).
 There was also a Fives Court, a Riding School, a school for 80 children and accommodation for the schoolmistress, married quarters flats for 50 families provided outside the walls, a Gun Shed housing six Field guns, the Barracks Store with living quarters for the Barracks Sergeant, a Guard Room incorporating a Police Room, Detention Cells, and an exercise yard, a Vehicle Shed (built in 1903) which could house 26 motor cars, a Veterinary Infirmary large enough to house 18 horses, a Granary, four cookhouses and various workshops.